Kuipo/Hades2-NSFW-Resprite/README.md

 - Install r2modman
 - Enable the Show NSFW content in r2modman filter
-- Install this mod and it's dependancies
+- Install this mod and it's dependencies

 ## Access Settings